 Bleeding and sore gums are not the norm!
-If you start seeing any of these symptoms, contact your dentist.
+If you start seeing any of these symptoms, contact our dentist right away.
 Treatments for gum disease vary from case to case—from a simple deep cleaning to medication or surgery.
 The sooner you come in to see us, the faster we can help.

-Thankfully, you can prevent gum disease from getting to that point.
+Thankfully, you can preventfrom getting to an advanced stage through routine dental care.
 Brushing and flossing your teeth at least twice a day will remove any pesky plaque from your teeth.

 But if you’re looking for even more support, try including a mouthwash like Act or Listerine.
 Though definitely not a replacement for brushing and flossing, mouthwashes can reach those hard-to-reach places you sometimes miss with your brush.

-In addition to brushing, flossing and mouthwash, regular visits to the dentist help tremendously in gum disease prevention.
+In addition to brushing, flossing, and mouthwash, regular dental visits help tremendously in gum disease prevention.
 Dentists have the knowledge and tools integral for keeping your mouth in the best shape possible.
 We can monitor your oral health and let you know if you’re at risk for gum disease.

-There are three factors that affect your prognosis for gum disease: (1) What you do at home; (2) what your dental team does for you and; (3) your genetics.
-Working together with your dentist can help you to control at least two of these three factors.
+There are three factors that affect your prognosis for: (1) What you do at home; (2) what your dental team does for you, and (3) your genetics.
+Working together with our dentist can help you to control at least two of these three factors.